-- 604.10 A1 Providing assistance in the resolution of tax disputes to an audit client might create a selfreview or advocacy threat. - 604.10 A2 A tax dispute might reach a point when the tax authorities have notified an audit client that arguments on a particular issue have been rejected and either the tax authority or the client refers the matter for determination in a formal proceeding, for example, before a public tribunal or court. - 604.10 A3 In addition to paragraph 604.3 A2, factors that are relevant in evaluating the level of selfreview or advocacy threats created by assisting an audit client in the resolution of tax disputes include: - The role management plays in the resolution of the dispute. - The extent to which the outcome of the dispute will have a material effect on the financial statements on which the firm will express an opinion. - Whether the advice that was provided is the subject of the tax dispute. - The extent to which the matter is supported by tax law or regulation, other precedent, or established practice.
+Providing assistance in the resolution of a tax dispute to an audit client might create a self- review threat when there is a risk that the results of the service will affect the accounting records or the financial statements on which the firm will express an opinion.
+Such a service might also create an advocacy threat.

+In addition to those identified in paragraph 604.3 A2, factors that are relevant in identifying self- review or advocacy threats created by assisting an audit client in the resolution of tax disputes, and evaluating the level of such threats include:

+- The role management plays in the resolution of the dispute. - The extent to which the outcome of the dispute will have a material effect on the financial statements on which the firm will express an opinion. - Whether the firm or network firm provided the advice that is the subject of the tax dispute. - The extent to which the matter is supported by tax law or regulation, other precedent, or established practice. - Whether the proceedings are conducted in public.